hi-malik/Focus-Timer-Micro-Break-Manager-APP/README.md

 ## 🔧 Configuration

 ### Environment Variables
-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory by copying `.env.example`:

 ```env
 # Database